-The final year is devoted to a year-long project in which you will devise, plan and carry out a substantial piece of scientific research, working in one of our advanced laboratories.
-You will become part of our research team and receive expert supervision from internationally recognised scientists.
+The final year is dedicated to a year-long project where, in a cutting-edge laboratory setting you will devise, plan and carry out a substantial piece of scientific research.
+You will become part of our research team during your project, and will be given expert supervision by internationally recognised scientists.